The State of Redistricting Litigation (November 2017 Edition)

 The three-judge panel denied the state’s motions to dismiss the cases in an order entered on March 3, 2017.
 On June 26, the legislative defendants filed a motion to stay the case pending the Supreme Court’s final decision in Gill v.
 Whitford.

 On August 29, after a continuance, the court denied the state’s motion to stay.
-On September 11, the court set the first day of trial for October 16.
+The court held trial over a four-day period beginning on October 16.
+A decision in the case is expected this winter.

 Key pleadings for League of Women Voters v.
 Rucho can be found here.